-Discover a few favorite ways to celebrate the holiday season in the Lowcountry.
+Discover a few favorite ways to celebrate Bluffton holiday traditions.

 We don’t have white Christmases in Bluffton.
 There are no jingle bells on sleigh rides, no icicles and no bundling of mittens and earmuffs, but we have plenty of cherished holiday traditions!

 Hands warmed over roasting oysters, thick slices of Claxton fruitcake, delicate strings of multi-colored lights twining around palmetto trunks—a Lowcountry holiday is bright indeed.
-This December, The Bluffton Breeze looks at a few signature traditions that make the season merry Bluffton-style, from handmade shell wreaths to the Bluffton Christmas parade.
+Here are a few signature Bluffton holiday traditions that make the season merry Bluffton-style, from handmade shell wreaths to the Bluffton Christmas parade.

 Cut Your Own Christmas Tree